bokeh/bokeh/sphinx/source/docs/user_guide/webgl.rst

 A general rule of thumb is that Bokeh's default canvas output backend works well if you are rendering fewer than 10,000 markers or points.
-For plots with more than 10,000 markers or points, WebGL will usually give noticeably better performance.
+For plots with more than 25,000 markers or points, WebGL will usually give noticeably better performance.
 Generally, the more markers or points to render, the more efficient WebGL will be compared to the default canvas output backend.
+The number of markers or points at which WebGL performance exceeds canvas depends on the hardware available, so you will need to try it out on your own hardware to see what is best for you.

 WebGL examples